LESLIE: Brandon in California has been taking some cold showers and wants to increase water pressure. How can we help you with that?

 BRANDON: No, it’s just in the shower.

-TOM: So, what I would do is I would install a pressure-balance valve in the shower.
+TOM: So, what I would do to increase water pressure is I would install a pressure-balance valve in the shower.
 The pressure-balance valve, essentially – and it’s not going to address the water hammering but what it’ll do is it’ll keep the pressure even between hot and cold – keep the mix even between hot and cold so that you don’t get any sort of shell shock when you step in the shower and somebody runs a fixture somewhere else and it changes the temperature.

 LESLIE: Yeah.
 So no more pranksters flushing the toilet and getting a super-scalding shower.